 “Losing the Cyber Culture War in Healthcare: Accenture 2018 Healthcare Workforce Survey on Cybersecurity,” a study from Accenture, found that 18% of healthcare employees are willing to sell confidential data to unauthorized parties for as little as $500 to $1,000.

 How To Stop A Healthcare Data Breach

-With the same voracity healthcare organizations instruct nurses, doctors and other staff to care for patients, they must invest in strengthening their digital security.
-Using a verification system for all login attempts and making changes within the clinic can help reduce the number of breaches each year.
+With the same voracity that healthcare organizations instruct nurses, doctors, and other staff to care for patients, they must invest in strengthening their digital security.
+Using a verification system for all login attempts and making changes within the clinic can help reduce the number of breaches yearly.
 Here are some in-house changes to make immediately:

 - Secure Email System: Many ransomware and phishing attacks are made through healthcare system email environments.
 Deploying email security architecture will help guard against an external attack.

 - Analytics and Logging: SIEM, log analytics, and data intelligence systems analyze logs and locate irregularities in data patterns.
 With this information, you can spot security weaknesses.